Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_inventory_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_inventory_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_inventory_timer_ - Default: 15 - Time between inventory swaps.

+## That Doesn't Sound Right
+Shuffles weapon sounds at the start of the event

+**ConVars**
+\
+_ttt_randomat_soundright_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_soundright_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_soundright_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## The 'bar has been raised!
 Increases the damage and push force of the crowbar